 Having watched it, I didn't get the connection.
 I actually thought it was a modern update on the classic Cruel Intentions.
-Especially as the lead, Josephine Langford, is remarkably like a young Reece Witherspoon.
+Especially as the lead, Josephine Langford is remarkably like a young Reese Witherspoon.

 After follows a well-trodden path of pitting a lovely, rather innocent but assured young girl against a bad boy.
 The bad boy in question is Hardin Scott played by Hero Fiennes-Tiffin.
 And yes, I'll save you googling him, he is the nephew of actors Ralph and Joseph Fiennes.

 Almost instantly the chemistry between them crackles on the screen.
 And it never stops.
 Not once.
 From the initial cat and mouse chase to the falling deeply in love phase, Langford and Fiennes-Tiffin are the epitome of every 15-year-old girl's dreams.

 He is the teenage fantasy.
 Sullen, moody, deep in his thoughts and covered in tattoos but with a heart of gold if only he could find somebody to love him.
 A

 But the path to true love never runs smoothly.
 Between Tessa's mother and a very jealous Molly (who has her eyes on Hardin), somebody's heart is about to get well and truly trampled on.
 Or is it?

 Is After Worth Watching?